 Chasny hails from the SF bay area.
 I recall seeing his electric band Six Organs of Admittance at a club called Bottom of the Hill.
 That band included members from Santa Cruz band Comets on Fire: Ethan Miller, Ben Flahsman and Noel Von Harmonson.
-I have also been an audience member at a couple of Rangda concerts who are always entertaining.
+I have also been an audience member at a couple of Rangda concerts who put on an amazing show.
 Wednesday featured a beautiful set of many new songs as well as some older songs, some known and some obscure.
 As mentioned before, label mate Tashi Dorji opened the evening with treatments for guitar, supporting his upcoming recording We will be wherever the fires are lit.

 The Chameleons are a legendary band from the 80’s post punk era.
 Distinctively, that means that they weren’t exactly new wave and were around before the term alternative music existed.
 I first became aware of them in 1989 after they had dissolved and the Sun and the Moon were fresh off of their release Le Soleil, La Lune